kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md

 ### §48.125   Foreign civil aircraft.

-Except for corporations eligible to register under §48.20(c), the FAA will issue a recognition of ownership to persons required to comply with the provisions of this part pursuant to an authorization to operate issued under part 375 of this title.
+Except for corporations eligible to register under [[Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md#§48.20   Eligibility for registration.|§48.20]](c), the FAA will issue a recognition of ownership to persons required to comply with the provisions of this part pursuant to an authorization to operate issued under part 375 of this title.
 The recognition of ownership does not have the effect of U.S. aircraft registration.

 ## Subpart C—Aircraft Marking